 During Hülsen's attack, Zieten had assembled his cavalry corps, Normann Dragoon Brigade and Krosigk's Reserve.
 He was now at the head of 80 sqns, facing Nádasdy's motionless hussars.
 Zieten charged them and, after a contested fight, drove them back into the hollow of Radowesnitz.

-Meanwhile on the Prussian right wing, a few km westward, Manstein's troops were continuously harassed by Grenzer musketry fire at them during their advance on the highway.
-Manstein ordered II./Bornstedt Infantry to face right and attack these Grenzer light troops who fled at once but came back with reinforcements.
-These skirmishes fatally delayed Bornstedt and proved ruinous.
-For now Bornstedt Infantry blocked the way to those following him who successively fell on to support Manstein.
+Meanwhile on the Prussian right wing, a few km westward, Manstein's troops were continuously harassed by Grenzer musketry fire during their advance along the highway.
+Manstein ordered II./Bornstedt Infantry to face right and attack these Grenzer light troops, who fled at once but then came back with reinforcements.
+These skirmishes fatally delayed Bornstedt and proved ruinous, because they blocked the way for those following them, as other units successively advanced to support Manstein.
 Now, the whole right wing from Bornstedt Infantry westward was engaged in fighting against the Austrians precisely at a place that Frederick had considered too strong a position to be attacked frontally.

 At 4:00 p.m., the Prussian victory appeared almost certain.
-However, at this moment, Zieten's cavalry which had pursued part of Nádasdy's units towards Radowesnitz was taken in flank with artillery and musket fire.
-Indeed, Daun had put batteries and Grenzer parties in the oak-wood.
+However, at this moment, Zieten's cavalry which had pursued part of Nádasdy's units towards Radowesnitz was hit in their flank with artillery and musket fire from batteries and Grenzer parties that Daun had placed in the oak-wood.

 Meanwhile, additional Austrian reinforcements reached the area around Krzeczhorz: Sincère's Division, who had marched from the left wing, and G.d.C.
 Serbelloni's cavalry (Serbelloni Cuirassiers, Infant von Portugal Cuirassiers, Schmerzing Cuirassiers and Ligne Dragoons).

-Hülsen, now advancing towards the little oak-wood beyond Krzeczhorz, was surprised to discover, not the wood alone, but a strong Austrian cavalry and infantry force deployed behind it.
-Seeing this and considering that no new battalion had yet arrived to support him, Hülsen paused.
+Hülsen, now advancing towards the little oak-wood beyond Krzeczhorz, was surprised to discover a strong Austrian cavalry and infantry force deployed behind it.
+Seeing this, and considering that no new battalion had yet arrived to support him, Hülsen paused.
 To avoid being outflanked, he was obliged to extend his line by incorporating the 4 battalions of his second line into the first one.
-He then merely cannonaded from the distance, till new battalions would arrive.
+He then merely cannonaded from a distance, until new battalions could arrive.

 Frederick ordered the 3 grenadier bns covering his left flank to advance and support Hülsen.

-At about the same time, Prince Moritz von Dessau was advancing at the head of the centre. intending to wheel and turn hillwards once he would reach the level of Krzeczhorz.
+At about the same time, Prince Moritz von Dessau was advancing at the head of the centre, intending to wheel right towards the hill once he would reach the level of Krzeczhorz.
 However, Frederick dashed from Friedrichsberg and ordered Prince Moritz to face to right immediately and attack in support of Hülsen.
 Moritz considered that it was too soon to launch the attack because he was still facing very strong Austrian positions.
 Moritz was of the opinion that he should resume his advance until he came to the level of Krzeczhorz.
 However, Frederick insisted and Moritz finally obeyed.
-There was now no Prussian reserve force anywhere to be applied to in emergency.
+There was now no Prussian reserve force anywhere to be employed in an emergency.

 Frederick then withdrew to Friedrichsberg.
 When he saw that Moritz was advancing directly on the Austrian positions in front of him, he realized that his orders had not been clear enough.
-In fact, Frederick wanted Moritz to face and advance obliquely towards Krzeczhorz.
+Frederick had wanted Moritz to face and advance obliquely towards Krzeczhorz.
 In haste, Frederick sent new orders to Moritz.
-When he received these new orders, Moritz immediately steered half-left but he now arrived above Krzeczhorz, stroke the Austrian line frontally to the west of Krzeczhorz, disjoined from Hülsen.
+When he received these new orders, Moritz immediately steered half-left but he now arrived above Krzeczhorz, striking the Austrian line frontally to the west of Krzeczhorz, without linking with Hülsen.

 Manstein's unplanned attack and Moritz misinterpretation of Frederick's orders totally compromised the initial plan.
-With his right and centre thus engaged, Frederick had no units available to support Hülsen to the east of Krzeczhorz as planned.
+With his right and centre thus engaged, Frederick had no units available to reinforce Hülsen to the east of Krzeczhorz as planned.
 Therefore, Hülsen was left unsupported, only receiving inadequate reinforcements.
-Nevertheless, he managed to take the oak-wood but soon lost it.
-He was unable to do more than keep his ground in and about Krzeczhorz.
+Nevertheless, he managed to take the oak-wood but soon lost it again.
+He was unable to do more than hold his ground in and about Krzeczhorz.

 The entire Prussian line was now engaged across several km.

-Serbelloni then tried to advance north-westwards with his regiments posted to the south of the oak-wood against Hülsen's left flank and rear.
+Serbelloni then tried to advance northwestwards with his regiments posted to the south of the oak-wood against Hülsen's left flank and rear.
 Lieutenant-General Penavaire could have supported Hülsen's attack.
 His intervention at this moment could have completed the Prussian victory but he needed Frederick's express order to do so.
-From his position Penavaire could not see the course of the combats taking place near Chozenitz on the “Kaiserstrasse”.
+From his position Penavaire could not see the course of the combats taking place near Chozenitz on the “Kaiserstrasse.”
 He probably thought that he could achieve greater surprise against Serbelloni's Cavalry if he moved around Brzistwi by the west than if he moved through the interstices of the Austrian infantry standing before him.
 Accordingly, he chose the indirect approach around Brzistwi.
-However, while following the sunken road around Brzistwi, his cuirassiers met an important obstacle.
+However, while following the sunken road around Brzistwi, his cuirassiers met an major obstacle.
 After crossing this obstacle, they were greeted by a heavy artillery fire from the Heights of Przerovsky.
-So part of the regiments did not reach their assigned positions while others arrived at destination quite disorganised.
+So some of the regiments did not reach their assigned positions while others arrived at their destination quite disorganised.
 Nevertheless, Penavaire's Cavalry managed to drive Serbelloni's first line into his second, thus disorganising the latter.
-Serbelloni was wounded.
+Serbelloni was wounded in this action.

 During the pursuit, Penavaire's left flank came under the fire of the Austrian troops posted at the outskirts of the oak-wood.
 The leading squadrons stopped short and turned.
 As they retired they intermingled with the squadrons, who were just coming out of the sunken road and deploying, thus disorganising them.
 Finally, Penavaire's entire cavalry fled towards the “Kaiserstrasse” even though they were not pursued.

-Till 7:00 or 8:00 p.m., the issue of the battle remained uncertain.
+The issue of the battle remained uncertain until 7:00 or 8:00 p.m.
 Daun feared that, if the Austrians were pushed back down the Kamhajek Berg into the impassable swamps, he would have to surrender at discretion.
-Accordingly, he ordered to retreat southward to Suchdol (present-day Suchdol u Kutné Hory) where he had magazines.
+Accordingly, he ordered a retreat southward to Suchdol (present-day Suchdol u Kutné Hory) where he had magazines.
 Daun's aide-de-camp was galloping everywhere with that important order and generals were preparing for retreat.
 Hülsen even saw an Austrian general on the right wing taking his guns out of battery and under way rearwards.
 But Daun's aide-de-camp could not find Nostitz, the Saxon cavalry commander in that quarter.
 He rather found a Saxon Lieutenant-Colonel Benkendorf and asked him to transmit the order to General Nostitz.
 Benkendorf considered the order premature and persuaded Nostitz to attack instead.
 He even argued that the retreating guns were merely shifting their battery.
 He then organised a new assault on Hülsen.

 Frederick then decided to send support to Penavaire's cuirassiers and ordered his Cavalry Reserve (Krosigk Brigade) to advance from Kutlirz (unidentified location).
 That brigade rapidly rode towards the focal point of the battle.
 Rochow Cuirassiers led by Colonel von Seydlitz was at the head of the brigade when it arrived to the north of Krzeczhorz.
 Without waiting for the arrival of Prinz von Preußen Cuirassiers, the brigade commander deployed Normann Dragoons to the left of Rochow Cuirassiers.
 The two regiments advanced between Brzistwi and the old Swedish earthworks and straight ahead through the retiring Penavaire's Cavalry to bring support to Hülsen's battalions threatened by Wied's Division.

-At this very moment, willing to support their wavering infantry, the Saxon Chevaux-légers along with Ligne Dragoons and the Kommandierten cavalry fell of the right flank on the exposed Prussian corps.
+At this very moment, hoping to support their wavering infantry, the Saxon Chevaux-légers along with Ligne Dragoons and the Kommandierten cavalry fell on the right flank of the exposed Prussian corps.
 The assault on Tresckow's and Hülsen's position was furious and finally proved irresistible to the Prussian Cavalry Reserve which was hurled back, could not be rallied and fled, throwing confusion among Hülsen's infantry.